-I hope these Air Force facts and experiences give you the best sense of what it’s like to be in Air Force basic training and answered some of the questions you have.
+I hope these Air Force facts and experiences give you the best sense of what Air Force basic training was like, not every aspect of bmt has changed.
+Going to basic training you can find yourself familiar with some things from this list.
 If you still have any specific questions feel free to leave a comment below.

 Air Force Veteran

 Corey is an Air Force veteran and the lead writer at Basic to Blues.
 He refueled fighter jets as a young airman and deployed twice to the Middle East.
 Now Corey can be found hiking in the Pacific Northwest.

 Who the hell… POL!